micromark/micromark-extension-gfm-footnote/readme.md

 ```

 Elements by their ID are made available in browsers on the `window` object.
-Using a prefix this that from being a problem.
+Using a prefix prevents this from being a problem

 ###### `htmlOptions.label`